gmarkall/nbep-7/README.md

 The `memalloc`, `memhostalloc`, and `mempin` methods are called when Numba requires an allocation of device or host memory, or pinning of host memory.
+Device memory should always be allocated in the current context.

 `get_ipc_handle` is called when an IPC handle for an array is required.
 Note that there is no method for closing an IPC handle - this is because the